Skip to Content

 Raspberry Sauce in a bowl for drizzle on the water pie.

 I’m sure when our grandma served this pie to their families it was minus this tasty raspberry sauce.
-Which is sad, but understandable, because the amount of flavor this simple syrup adds to this pie is OUT OF THIS WORLD delicious!
+Which is sad, but understandable, because the amount of flavor this simple syrup adds to this pie truly amazing!
 It blends so beautifully with the vanilla buttery custard in this pie.

 To serve this magical pie, cut the pie into equal slices.
 Drizzle with the raspberry sauce and garnish with fresh berries and a dollop of whipped cream on the side.
 I also garnished with a few springs of mint!